Skip to content

 The policy requires that you adhere to all relevant state, federal, and UW regulations and requirements in order to provide a safe environment for youth.
 Your compliance is evidenced by ongoing adherence to these regulations and requirements.

-UW Environmental Health and Safety provides guidelines for making STEM environments safe for youth.
+UW Environmental Health and Safety provides guidelines for making STEAM environments safe for youth.
 Additionally, University APS 10.9: Visitors and Children in University Laboratories and Shops, regulates how and when youth may be in labs and shops at UW.

 Emergency/Safety Planning/Response: